balajeetm/balajeetm.github.io/_posts/2017-02-26-tnut-reverse-linked-list-pocket.markdown

 And then, the last three
 8->7

-<b>Ok, there is an edge case, If 3 elements are not available, it should sort whatever is available.</b>
+**Ok, there is an edge case, If 3 elements are not available, it should sort whatever is available.**
 That’s a good catch.
 Let me now put this together

 Putting them together